Elizabeth Erickson Burke, PhD

 NIH, Undiagnosed Diseases Program

-Graduated in 2004 with a B.A. in Biology from Carleton College in Minnesota.
+BA in Biology from Carleton College in Minnesota, 2004

 Advisor: Richard Loeser, M.D.: Internal Medicine (Molecular Medicine)